 This termite is commonly found from South Carolina to Texas.
 Featuring a creamy white to light brown body, the Drywood termite can chew through walls, floors and support beams.
 To prevent this type of termite, secure any firewood at least 20 feet away from your home.
 Also, seal any cracks and crevices in your home.

 Though commonly found in the southwest, this termite can occasionally be found in the southeast, particularly south Florida.
 They love to chew through decaying wood.
 They are known to create a series of chambers throughout wood and can be found hiding away in dead trees, wood piles, fence posts and utility poles.
-To prevent these pest, repair any outside leaking faucets, water pipes or AC units near the foundation of your home.
+To prevent these pests, repair any outside leaking faucets, water pipes or AC units near the foundation of your home.

 This termite is commonly found in the Carolinas, Georgia, Tennessee and Virginia.
 They are a ½ inch long and have a creamy white to brownish color.
 They are known to build mud nests underground as well as attack shrubs and trees.
 A single colony can span anywhere from 350,000 to upwards of several million.
 Once they get going, a Formosan termite colony can cause severe structural damage in as little as six months.
 To prevent this type of termite, reduce humidity in your basement, attics and crawl spaces.
 Also, divert any water away from the foundation and secure firewood 20 feet away from the home.